jaseflow/flexjek/_posts/2014-04-14-styleguide-driven-development.markdown

 ### If not, then begin documenting their functionality

 When documenting our modules, it is always a good idea to start by giving them a name.
-This is a great way to communicate clearly between colleagues from all levels of technical backgrounds.
-It also keeps the problem at a functional level and can stay abstracted from the visual design that will ultimately be attached to it.
+This is a great way to speak clearly of each module between colleagues ranging from all levels of technical backgrounds.
+It also keeps the problem at a functional level and can stay abstracted from the visual design which will eventually be applie.

 Carrying on with our previous example of showing a search results page.
 We have identified the page requires a module to toggle between different ways of displaying the results, we will call this a _Switcher_.